Morning Start: The Best Breakfast in Melbourne CBD

 Higher Ground

-All soaring brickwork and soft light, Higher Ground sets the CBD’s breakfast tempo with dialled-in coffee and plates that feel both polished and playful.
-Start savoury with the cult chilli scrambled eggs or the clever avocado pretzel — whipped ricotta, lime, seed cracker, a perfectly poached egg.
-Then switch tracks to the blueberry and ricotta hotcakes, a city classic for good reason.
-Service runs from early to late afternoon across multiple levels, equal parts cafe ease and restaurant poise.
+All soaring brickwork and soft light, Higher Ground sets the CBD’s breakfast tempo with dialled-in coffee and a menu that balances polished staples with crowd-favourite signatures.
+Savoury standouts include the cult chilli scrambled eggs and elevated avocado pretzel, while the blueberry and ricotta hotcakes remain a city classic for good reason.
+Service runs from early through late afternoon across multiple levels, with the room striking that sweet spot between cafe ease and special-occasion brunch.

 650 Little Bourke Street, Melbourne